sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 | 18              | 1620 |
 | 20              | 1020 |
 | 22              | 642  |

-As we splice more wires together, we want to add them up, and then we can choose a splice.
-Below are the available splices.

-1. 1500 CMA and less of combined wire area: [TE 62759-1](https://www.te.com/usa-en/product-62759-1.html?q=62759-1&source=header) These are SMALL.
-Best for 22AWG or higher.
-2. 1500 to 5000 CMA of combined wire area: TE [63130-2](https://www.te.com/usa-en/product-63130-2.html) Example: Two 20AWG wires or two 18AWG wires for ECU crimping.
-3. 5000 to 10,000 CMA of combined wire area: TE [62357-1](https://www.te.com/usa-en/product-62357-1.html?q=62357-1&source=header) Example: One 14AWG wire to four 20AWG wires for fuel injector wires.

 #### Bulkhead receptacle (the hot socket side)